 How to Make Cranberry Punch or Soda

-Incidentally, this is a great project in which to enlist your kids.
+Either way, this is a great project in which to enlist your kids.
 The red cranberries are inviting and you can have fun making a delicious mess together in the kitchen.

-Cranberry Punch or Soda
+Homemade Cranberry Citrus & Spiece Punch or Naturally Fermented Soda

 Ingredients